The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: Introduction

+In view of the above observations, the aim of article is twofold: firstly, we construct precisely such a differential graded variant of the JLO-cocyle in the abstract setting of \emph{$\vartheta$-summable Fredholm modules over locally convex differential graded algebras}, a concept that is introduced in this paper.
+We prove that this cocycle fits into a natural noncommutative index theorem and that it enjoys a natural homotopy invariance.
+Secondly, we apply this abstract construction to the particular $\vartheta$-summable Fredholm module over (a certain algebraic extension of) $\Omega(X)$ which is canonically induced by the Dirac operator on a spin manifold.
+This provides a framework that allows to construct the path integral rigorously as a linear functional on Chen interated integrals, and as we will explain in a moment, this functional enjoys the expected localization formula.

-When $\Omega$ is a unital (ungraded) Banach algebra, such a Fredholm module (as introduced by Connes in \cite{ConnesEntire, ConnesThetaSummable}) consists of a representation $\cc$ of $\Omega$ on a $\Z_2$-graded Hilbert space $\Hil$ together with an odd self-adjoint unbounded operator $Q$ on $\Hil$ (satifying several analytic conditions).
-When generalizing the notion of a Fredholm module to this setting, it turns out that requiring $\cc$ to be a representation of $\Omega$ turns out to be too restrictive for the applications we have in mind.
-Instead, we just assume that $\cc$ is a degree-preserving linear map from $\Omega$ to $\Lin(\Hil)$ such that\footnote{In fact, not even these algebraic properties are needed; dropping these assumptions leads to what we call a {\em weak} Fredholm module, c.f.\ \S\ref{SectionFredholmModules}.}
+To explain our results in more detail, and to put it into the context of non-commutative geometry, we recall that a $\vartheta$-summable Fredholm module (as introduced by Connes in \cite{ConnesEntire, ConnesThetaSummable}) consists of a representation $\cc$ of an \emph{ungraded} locally convex algebra $\Omega$ on a $\Z_2$-graded Hilbert space $\Hil$ together with an odd self-adjoint unbounded operator $Q$ on $\Hil$ (subject to certain analytic conditions).
+Aiming to define the notion of a $\vartheta$-summable Fredholm module over locally convex \emph{differential graded} algebra $\Omega$, it turns out that requiring $\cc$ to be a representation of $\Omega$ is too restrictive.
+Instead, we just assume that $\cc$ is a degree-preserving linear map from $\Omega$ to $\Lin(\Hil)$ such that